St. Mark's School of Texas: Other

 In 2014, a St. Mark's student won the national high school chess championship and also became the youngest chess international grandmaster in the Americas.
-Two other SM students have earned National Master status while still in high school (in 2012 and 2016).
+Two other St. Mark's students have earned National Master status while still in high school (in 2012 and 2016).

+In 2024, a SM senior won the Princeton Prize in Race Relations, an award that goes to 29 high school students in the country each year.

-Between 2015 and 2017, four SM students won top awards for design from the nationwide YoungArts competition.
-In addition, seventeen SM students were finalists in that YoungArts competition between 2009 and 2018.
-Since 2010, multiple SM students have had their films selected for inclusion in the SXSW film festival.
-One student had his work profiled in Popular Photography magazine, and another earned seventeen of Scouting's Palm Awards in addition to earning the Eagle Scout rank (a feat achieved by two dozen boys in the history of Scouting).
+In 2012, a student earned seventeen of Scouting's Palm Awards in addition to earning the Eagle Scout rank (a feat achieved by two dozen boys in the history of Scouting).